MicrosoftDocs/mslearn-module-shifting-nodejs-express-apis-to-serverless/README.md

 You may now set break points in the Express and Angular code.

 ## Debug Functions and Angular

+1. Stop any debugging sessions that may be currently running

 1. Open `proxy.conf.json` and change the port to `7071`